Last date modified: 2026-Jun-23

 Security permissions

-2. Navigate to the folder for which you want to generate a Staging Report and click the Generate Report button.
+3. Navigate to the folder for which you want to generate a Staging Report and choose how many levels of subfolders to include. click Next.

 5. Once the report is completed, it can be downloaded from the Custom Reports Job List tab by clicking the download icon under the Actions column.
 The reports are retained in the report list for 7 days.
 Track progress using the Report List.
 Job statuses do not update automatically as progress continues, so refresh the page to view the latest status.